layneson/rowsofb/README.md

  - `zero [A]`: Zeros matrix 'A'.
 Equivalent to `scl 0 [A]`.
  - `del [A]`: Deletes matrix 'A'.
 A deleted matrix has no size and no entries, and any operations using a deleted matrix raises an error.
  - `clr`: Deletes all matrices.
 This is the equivalent to restarting RowsOfB.

+## Assignment Shorthand

+RowsOfB implements a shorthand notation for assigning the result of an operation to a variable.
+Simply append an operation with `>[A]`, where 'A' is the destination matrix.

+As an example, `rref A >B` computes the reduced row echelon form of A and stores it in B, provided that the operation succeeded without errors.